 The road called “Neustadt” ends in an ‘L’.
 Vorländer takes Borowski’s reference to mean the Löbenicht district of town (“Neustadt” being another name for that district) [1924, i.82, ii.180-81], but the Kneiphof location is strongly supported by a reference in Maria Jacobi’s letter to Kant (12 June 1762; AA 10:39), although Kant may well have already moved to the Magistergasse, which is also in Kneiphof.
 Gause also understands “Neustadt” as the street at the west end of the island [1996, ii.250].

 The Magistergasse runs east-west along the length of the Kneiphof island, just one block inland from the southern bank.
-As the name suggests, this was a common street for the university professors to find a house, and it was only minutes away from the university buildings, the Albertinum, connected to the cathedral at the east end of the island.
+As the name suggests, this was a common street for the university professors to find a house, and it was only minutes away from the university buildings – the Albertinum – connected to the north side of the cathedral on the east end of the island.
 In his old age Kant recalled how, after an evening of wine and society, he “would not be able to find the hole in the Magistergasse” [Abegg 1976, 255].
 We don’t know exactly where Kant lived on this street, but we do know that the noise from the many ships and carts hauling goods eventually caused him to seek an apartment elsewhere [Vorländer 1911, 59; 1924, ii.181].

 The Address-Calendar for 1770 indicates the following university professors living on the Magistergasse: J. C. Bohl [bio], K. A. Christiani [bio] (on the corner, in his own house), F. J. Buck [bio], and G. C. Pisanski [bio] and many of the professors at the Kneiphof school also lived there: G. C. Ressanski, J. G. Harnack, W. B. Kahnert (this is the fellow who in 1757 was chosen over Kant to teach at the school), M. S. Szilinski, J. C. Daubler, and J. G. Heilgendörfer.